The 1 Day Inca Trail Hike

 Yes – government issued permits are required and can only be bought by licensed tour operators.

 There are only 250 permits per day for the Short Inca Trail.
-All visitors and professional crew need a permit so we recommend booking as soon as there’s availability for your preferred dates.
+All visitors and their guides need permits so we recommend booking as soon as you know when you want to travel.

-HOW LONG DOES IT TAKE FROM KM 104 TO MACHU PICCHU CITY?
+HOW LONG DOES IS THE JOURNEY FROM KM 104 TO MACHU PICCHU CITY?

-It takes around 5 to 6 hours, depending on your fitness, it covers 12km in total.
+It takes around 5 to 6 hours, depending on your fitness, covering 12km in total.

 WHAT ABOUT THE ALTITUDE?

-Machu Picchu is 2,430 meters (7,972 feet) above sea level, which is much lower than the city of Cusco — 3,400 meters or 11,152 feet — so it’s likely you won’t suffer from altitude sickness if you’ve already spent time acclimatizing in Cusco first.
-If you’re concerned about the altitude, take it slow and drink plenty of water.
-Sipping coca tea, chewing coca leaves or taking a soroche pill are other effective ways to deal with the altitude.
+Machu Picchu is 2,430 meters (7,972 feet) above sea level, which is much lower than the city of Cusco which sits at 3,400 meters or 11,152 feet.
+It’s likely you won’t suffer from altitude sickness if you’ve already spent time acclimatizing in Cusco.

 WHAT IS THE BEST TIME TO VISIT MACHU PICCHU?

-Consider visiting Machu Picchu from April through May or from September through October.
-The high-tourist season months are June, July and August when it doesn’t tend to rain.
+Visiting Machu Picchu is best between the months of April and May or from September through October.
+The high-tourist season months are June, July and August when it doesn’t tend to rain but the tickets are likely to sell out.